Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The cycle of development of dracunculiasis
+The life cycle of dracunculiasis

 The maximum lifespan of a parasite in the human body is less than 18 months.